Specification Curve Analysis

 library(specr)

-# Create a subsetting variable for the specification space
+# Create a subgroup variable for subsetting specifications

 df$age_group <- ifelse(df$age >= 25 & df$age <= 55, "prime_age", "other")